gipar464/CProgramming_A_Modern_Approach_Exercises-Projects/README.md

 To debug, go to Terminal > Run Build Task.
 VSCode will automatically make a tasks.json to make things simpler for you.
 Now you can run and debug your code.

+Important Computer Science concepts:
+Terminal - Interface that displays input and output Shell - The software/program that handles commands inputed from the terminal and outputs
+        it on the same terminal
+Bash - Command interpreter and a type of shell
+Kernel - a computer program that always has complete control over all the hardware in the system
+         such as the CPU, memory, and devices